Approximately Counting Answers to Conjunctive Queries with Disequalities and Negations: Introduction

 A \emph{signature} $\sigma$ consists of a finite set of relation symbols with specified positive arities.
-A \emph{(relational) database} $\calD$ with signature $\sig(\calD)$ consists of a finite domain $U(\calD)$ together with, for each relation symbol $R\in \sig(\calD)$, a relation $R^{\calD}$ over the domain~$U(\calD)$ with the same arity that~$\sig(\calD)$ specifies for~$R$.
+A \emph{(relational) database} $\calD$ with signature $\sig(\calD)$ consists of a finite \emph{universe} $U(\calD)$\footnote{$U(\calD)$ is also often referred to as the ``domain'' of $\calD$.} together with, for each relation symbol $R\in \sig(\calD)$, a relation $R^{\calD}$ over the universe~$U(\calD)$ with the same arity that~$\sig(\calD)$ specifies for~$R$.
 The tuples in the relations $R^{\calD}$ are called the \emph{facts} of~$\calD$.
 A \emph{conjunctive query} (CQ) $\phi$ with signature $\sig(\phi)$ is a formula of the form